spacetelescope/roman-wfi-reference-pipeline/README.md

 Use example_config.yml in the same directory as a template.

 ## Contributing
+> [!WARNING]
+> We are not currently accepting external Pull Requests.
+However, we plan to
+> use the guidelines below in the near future.

 To contribute to this project, please become familiar with our [Contributing Guide](https://github.com/spacetelescope/roman-wfi-reference-pipeline/blob/main/CONTRIBUTING.md)

 ## Documentation